Mici247/cr-spoilers/README.md

 # cr-spoilers
-A browser extension that blocks episode thumbnails on Crunchyroll.
+A browser extension that blocks episode thumbnails.